-- The crostini can be toasted in a variety of ways - pick either the air fryer, grill, or oven.
+- The crostini can be toasted in a variety of ways.
+Pick either the air fryer, grill, or oven.

-- TO TOAST THE CROSTINI IN THE AIR FRYER: Put half of the baguette slices in the air fryer.
+- TO TOAST THE CROSTINI IN THE AIR FRYER: If you like, lightly oil each slice of baguette.Put half of the baguette slices in the air fryer.
 Some overlap is okay.
 Cook at 380 degrees for 3 to 4 minutes, stopping once halfway through to flip.
 Watch the crostini during the last minute to insure they don't burn.
-Remove the slices from the air fryer, and cook the other half of the baguette slices in the same way.
-(Overfilling the air fryer basket makes for less than optimum results.)
+Remove the baguette slices, and repeat with the second half.

 - TO TOAST THE CROSTINI ON THE GRILL: Heat outdoor grill to 400 degrees.
 Lightly oil the baguette slices and grill on each side for a few minutes, until brown and toasted.
 Remove from grill.

 - TO TOAST THE CROSTINI IN THE OVEN: Preheat the oven to 350 degrees.
 Put the baguette slices in a single layer on two baking sheets.
 Lightly rub oil on the slices.
 Bake for 15 to 20 minutes, stopping to flip the slices halfway through.